Orbiit/ugwisha/README.md

   - time until next period in favicon (so Ugwisha can be pinned)
   - split double flex
   - remove passing periods from brunch/lunch
+  - randomly selected sheep doodles

 Perhaps Ugwisha may also support:

 - a better colour picker
 - period descriptions
 - zero, H, and staff periods support
-- better date selector
-- randomly selected sheep doodles
 - weather
 - club and staff lists
 - campus map